 In addition to improving arthritis symptoms, exercise can reduce your risk of other conditions, such as heart disease, diabetes, and depression.

-Sometimes, flare-ups happen because of a lack of exercise or poor diet, so addressing those issues can help the flare-up subside and maybe even prevent a recurrence.
+Sometimes, flare-ups happen because of a lack of exercise or an imbalanced diet, so addressing those concerns can help flare-ups subside and maybe even prevent recurrences.

-Even if a fun workout doesn’t make all the pain go away, getting into the habit of exercise is highly recommended to avoid long-term PsA problems.
+Even if a fun workout doesn’t make all the pain go away, getting into the habit of exercise is highly recommended to avoid long-term PsA concerns.

 See the light

-For psoriasis symptoms, light therapy can help.
-UVB rays can slow the overgrowth of skin cells and help manage dry or red patches.
+For psoriasis symptoms, light therapy may help.
+UVB rays can slow the overgrowth of skin cells and help manage dry, red, or discolored patches.
 It’s best to use an at-home UVB light for a doctor-approved amount of time.

 The best part is that it can also help your mood and stress.
-More research is needed on this topic, but there is some evidence that light therapy also help with depression, which could reduce stress, which could reduce PsA triggers!
+More research is needed on this topic, but a 2005 research review showed that light therapy also helps with depression, which could reduce stress, and in turn, PsA triggers.

 If you don’t have a UVB light, you can substitute regular sunlight, but be careful.
 A sunburn will cause greater damage, and psoriasis doesn’t always respond to natural light.